dreamking60/d3-start-to-finish-leanpub/manuscript/10 Scale functions.md

 and you want to create a bar chart where the maximum length of the bars is `500px`.

-A scale function which takes a number between 0 and 100 as input and ouputs a value between 0 and 500 would help you here.
+A scale function which takes a number between 0 and 100 and returns a value between 0 and 500 would help you here.
 D3 has a module dedicated to scale functions.
 It creates scale functions for you and lets you configure them.
 It saves you having to do a lot of mathematics!

 D3 has around twelve scale types.
 Some accept **numbers** as input, others accept **strings**.
 Some output **numbers**, others ouput **colors**.
 In this book we cover two scale types `scaleLinear` and `scaleSqrt`.